TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 Asyncio explicitly distinguishes between tasks and coroutines.
 A coroutine is an `async` function that can pause itself and be resumed.
 A task is a wrapper around a coroutine that allows it to be run on the event loop.
 You create a task using [`asyncio.create_task`](https://docs.python.org/3/library/asyncio-task.html#creating-tasks) or one of the many wrappers around it.
 Home Assistant has [`hass.async_create_task`](https://developers.home-assistant.io/docs/asyncio_working_with_async/#starting-independent-task-from-async).

-If you `await` a coroutine, control is transferred immediately to that coroutine without going via the event loop.
-If you `await` a task, it gets added to the event loop's list of tasks to run.
-Control is transferred back to the event loop and it resumes execution with the task at the front (usually) of the queue.
-If you wait until some time later or for I/O to complete, the running coroutine is suspended until ready and control given back to the event loop.
+If you `await` a coroutine, control is transferred immediately to that coroutine, within the current task, without going via the event loop.
+If you `await` a task, it gets added to the event loop's queue of tasks to run.
+Control is transferred back to the event loop and it resumes execution with a task from the front of the queue.
+If you wait until some time later or for I/O to complete, the currently running task is suspended until ready and control given back to the event loop.

-Automation behavior depends on how code is divided into tasks and which operations delay or depend on I/O.
+It looks like automation behavior depends on how code is divided into tasks and which operations delay or depend on I/O.

 Home Assistant provides backwards compatibility for code that predates asyncio.
 Any code that hasn't explicitly opted in to the async way of working is run on a separate worker thread.
 We can't make any assumptions about concurrency in these cases.
 Fortunately, it should only be an issue with old third party integrations.